ThePrimeagen/dev-prod-2/lessons/02-your-env/C-roll-your-own.md

 <br>

 ## Argument parsing and script setup
-Now we need to write the ackshual run script
+Now we need to write the ackshual run script.
+Lets start with first creating the dev environment.
+Meaning getting the libraries, projects, editor, etc etc that we want on our machine.

 *Perhaps a bit of white boarding could be useful here...*